 and provides semi-consistent flows in the river to replace the flow from area springs which are now virtually depleted.
 Due to the current release point, this benefit to irrigators does not extend to the Upper and Lower La Cienega area acequias or springs and does not appear to provide wide-spread recharge.
 During the summers of 2011 and 2012, the effluent flow was retained by beaver dams created at the wetland area near the City of Santa Fe Municipal Airport which resulted in reduced flow and less water for irrigators (see Trends below).

 Management of effluent from the City ‘s WWTP and beaver activity on City and County property associated with the effluent will continue to impact flow in the Santa Fe River and irrigators that divert off the river.
+In addition, the City of Santa Fe is proposing to install a pipeline connecting the WWTP to the BDD in order to obtain return flow credits, which in turn will allow the City of Santa Fe to pump more water from the BDD.
+This however has the potential to reduce flows in the lower Santa Fe River by around 50% of their existing flows.
+An alternative that should be explored is to see whether the lower Santa Fe River can remain intact and return flow credits can be applied for using the natural drainage back to the Rio Grande that already exists through the lower Santa Fe River.
+This would save millions of dollars and eliminate the need to build a pipeline between the WWTP and the BDD and would eliminate the detrimental impacts to irrigators off of the lower Santa Fe River from a reduction in stream flow.

 The communities of La Cienega and La Bajada have been diligent in advocating that the City of Santa Fe adjust their water release schedule and volume to accommodate the needs of downstream irrigators and will continue to do so in cooperation with other partners.